toufiqulislamtanmoy/toy-inventory-management-clint/checklist.md

 <br/>

 7. ✅✅✅ **` All Toys`** page: Create an All Toys page where you will see the toys all the users have added in the tabular form.
-Each row of the All Toys table/list will have the following information:
+Each row of the All Toys table✅✅✅ /list will have the following information:

     -   Seller: (if available) show the name of the person who posted the toy✅✅✅
     -   Toy Name✅✅✅